apache/incubator-gluten/docs/Velox.md

 # For spark3.3.x
 mvn clean package -Pbackends-velox -Pspark-3.3 -Pfull-scala-compiler -DskipTests -Dcheckstyle.skip -Dbuild_cpp=ON -Dbuild_velox=ON -Dbuild_velox_from_source=ON -Dbuild_arrow=ON
 ```

-You can also compile spark3.2 and spark3.3 at the same time by -Pspark3.2 -Pspark3.3
+You may compile spark3.2 and spark3.3 at the same time by -Pspark3.2 -Pspark3.3

 The command generates the Jar file in the directory: package/velox/spark32/target/gluten-spark3.2_2.12-1.0.0-SNAPSHOT-jar-with-dependencies.jar.
 It's the only jar we need to config to Spark.
 So as spark3.3.